KI-CISWG/MVCR/mvcr-0.6.md

 | Mobile application |  |  |  |  |  |
 | Entering Physical Space | Sign posted upon entry to physical space |  |  |  |  |  |

-Note: Mark to go through legislation across jurisdiction to complie a more comprehensive list

 ### Trusted Services

-3rd party trusted services can also be used to extend the compliance or trust inherent to corporate process and these can be added in the form of linked icons in a MVCR.
+Third-party trusted services can also be used to extend the compliance or trust inherent to corporate process and these can be added in the form of linked icons in a MVCR.
 (Note should this refer to a trusted services index)

 ## Site Registration Use Case

 ### Description

-This draft of the specification is based on the following scenario.
+This draft of the specification is based on the following scenario:

 * Alice registers with a website, bob.com to donate to listen to bob.com’s podcast.

-* At or before the time that Alice registers with, or authenticates using a third party identity provider, to bob.com
+* At or before the time that Alice registers with, or authenticates using a third-party identity provider, to bob.com.

-* bob.com  display all the appropriate privacy policies in standard location of the website
+* bob.com displays all the appropriate privacy policies in standard location of the website.

-* 3 secnarios for this use case
+* Three scenarios for this use case:

   * prior notice was given for consent and needs a receipt

   * current notice is given and requires a receipt

-* and cites, the notice and consent requirements of the regulatory regime in which the web site operates.
-For the the purposes of this this specification it is assumed that either prior consent receipt has been provided, that this is the first time a consent receipt is provided, or that this is a request for a  consent receipt to be provided (or confirmed) will
+* bob.com cites the notice and consent requirements of the regulatory regime in which the web site operates.
+For the the purposes of this this specification it is assumed that either prior consent receipt has been provided, that this is the first time a consent receipt is provided, or that this is a request for a consent receipt to be provided (or confirmed) will.

-* consent receipt for bob.com website is code that is created via from and is put behind the consente receipt button,
+* Consent receipt for bob.com website is code that is created via from and is put behind the consent receipt button.

-  * This is previously made by filling out a form,
+  * This is previously made by filling out a form.

-* A consent receipt is provided at point of consent with a modified consent button
+* A consent receipt is provided at point of consent with a modified consent button.

-  * To be added
+  * To be added:

     * walk through of the creation and provision of a consent receipt that conforms to the data specification below.

    * The creation of web site will either provide, or offer to provide, the user with a copy of the consent receipt to complete the registration process.

    * The use case ends when the user accepts the consent receipt, or declines the offer.

 | Description Detail | Notes |
 | ---- | ---- |